Battle of Chausa

 The Battle of Chausa was a notable military engagement between the Mughal Emperor, Humayun, and the Afghan ruler, Sher Shah Suri.
 It was fought on 26 June 1539 at Chausa, 10 miles southwest of Buxar in modern-day Bihar, India.
 Sher Shah Suri was assisted by his allies, the Ujjainiya Rajputs of Bhojpur, as well as the Lohtamia and Gautam Rajputs who were led by the commander, Gajpati Ujjainia.
-Humayun escaped from the battlefield to save his life.
-Sher Shah was victorious and crowned himself Farīd al-Dīn Shēr Shāh.
-Babur's cousin, Mirza Haidar asserted that the armies might have numbered over 200,000 troops.